awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.SSL.md

 1. Add the `SSL` option to the option group\.

+   If you want to use only FIPS\-verified cipher suites for SSL connections, set the option `FIPS.SSLFIPS_140` to `TRUE`\.
+For information about the FIPS standard, see [FIPS Support](#Appendix.Oracle.Options.SSL.FIPS)\.

    For information about adding an option to an option group, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.

 1. Create a new Oracle DB instance and associate the option group with it, or modify an Oracle DB instance to associate the option group with it\.

    For information about creating an Oracle DB instance, see [Creating a DB Instance Running the Oracle Database Engine](USER_CreateOracleInstance.md)\.

-   For information about modifying an Oracle DB instance, see [Modifying a DB Instance Running the Oracle Database Engine](USER_ModifyInstance.Oracle.md)\.
+   For information about modifying a DB instance, see [Modifying an Amazon RDS DB Instance](Overview.DBInstance.Modifying.md)\.

 ### AWS CLI<a name="Appendix.Oracle.Options.SSL.OptionGroup.CLI"></a>